mysql/mysql-connector-nodejs/tut/Getting_Started.md

 collection object to all of those scopes and we have less throughput as the following operation will only be sent to the server after we processed the response from the previous operation (no pipelining).
-A future version of the connector will provide "batches" (which were just designed on Friday as part of the overall DevAPI).
-Additionally one has to be careful to put the "return" statements in, else errors will be lost, again.
+A future version of the connector may provide "batches".
+Additionally, one has to be careful to put the "return" statements in, else errors will be lost, again.